vbhutani/Indoor-Dataset/README.md

 # Indoor-Dataset

-The indoor dataset is collected uisng ZED-m camera is used for training and evaluating the network in real-time.
+The indoor dataset is collected using ZED-m camera for training and evaluating the network in real-time.